puppetlabs/puppetlabs-splunk_hec/README.md

 To enable this module:
   - Classify your Puppet Servers with the splunk_hec class
   - Set the `url` parameter which refers to your Splunk url along with the token provided by Splunk
-  - Set the `token` parameter which will be the HEC token you create in Splunk.
+  - Set the `splunk_token` parameter which will be the HEC token you create in Splunk.
   - Set the `enable_reports` to true

 This module sends data to Splunk by modifying your report processor settings and indirector routes.yaml.